The best advice I ever got

 Founders are in a unique situation, where their success or failure affects many different aspects of their lives.

 It is not only a financial success or failure.
 It is not only the shame and guilt of letting people down: investors, employees, family, and yourself.

 It is not only the risk and fear of never getting funded again.
 It is not only the risk of living with a scar that will haunt you forever.

-It is all of these and much much more that are tied up with the success or failure of a startup.
+It is all of these things and more that are tied up with the success or failure of a startup.

-Thus, any situation that casts shadow on the future success, is immediately translated to fear of death, fight or flight and creates stress.
+Thus, any situation that casts shadow on your future success, is immediately translated to the fear of death.
+It invoked the instincts of fight or flight and creates stress.

-There will ALWAYS be ups and downs, a roller-coaster of emotions resulting from the little victories and big let-downs.
+There will ALWAYS be ups and downs, a roller-coaster of emotions resulting from small victories and big let-downs.

 It just how it goes.

 For example, You will be told that an investor decided to pull out in the last minute.
 You will experience a customer who decides to go with a competitor, or worse – copy your invention.

 There are bad days of all kinds and flavors: